Weis Earth Science Museum

-Weis Earth Science Museum (abbreviated as WESM), was previously located at 1478 Midway Rd, on the University of Wisconsin–Oshkosh, Fox Cities Campus in Menasha, Wisconsin, USA, was opened in 2002.
-It focuses on Wisconsin geology and its mining history.
+Weis Earth Science Museum (abbreviated as WESM) is permanently closed and the collection has been moved to the History Museum at the Castle.
+It was previously located at 1478 Midway Rd, on the University of Wisconsin–Oshkosh, Fox Cities Campus in Menasha, Wisconsin, USA, was opened in 2002.
+It focused on Wisconsin geology and its mining history.
 As such, it was designated as the Official Mineralogical Museum of Wisconsin by then-Governor Tommy Thompson in 2000, prior to its construction.

-Due to the closure of the University of Wisconsin-Oshkosh, Fox Cities Campus, the WESM collections are in the process of being moved to the History Museum at the Castle.
+Due to the closure of the University of Wisconsin-Oshkosh, Fox Cities Campus, the WESM collections have been safely moved to the History Museum at the Castle.
+Two new exhibits, Prehistoric Wisconsin and the Gallery of the Earth, highlight the specimens from the Weis Earth Science Collection.

 Description and history

 The museum was organized as theme galleries, interactive displays, and temporary exhibits, as well as research collections and office space.
 It held an estimated 10,000 specimens, of which about 1,000 were on display at any given time.
 Museum staff engaged in public outreach through school tours.
 The collections focused on the following themes as they pertain to Wisconsin and surrounding areas: Minerals, Fossils, Rocks, Sedimentary structures, Geology, Archaeology, Mining, Geologists, Geological sites, Mining history, and History of geological/archaeological studies.

 The galleries were laid out as: Space Rocks (meteors and meteorites), Introduction to the Earth, Wisconsin Through Time, Wisconsin Industry, Water (Water Everywhere), Animals Through Time featuring the Bruce Danz Collection, and the Barlow Gallery of Minerals.

 Curators and staff engaged in a wide range of research topics in geology and paleontology, and they have written many scientific papers and books.